RonLek/RonLek.github.io/content/sections/2-Projects.en.md

     imageFileNameDetail: "projects/imagecaptioning.png",
     header: "Image Captioning",
     subheader: "An image is worth a thousand words.
 Literally!",
-    content: "Built an image captioning system based on the Show and Tell paper by Vinalys et. al. as part of the Minor Project under Dr. Bhupendra Singh and Dr. Tanmoy Hazra.",
+    content: 'Built an image captioning system based on the <a href="https://arxiv.org/abs/1411.4555" target="_blank" noopener>Show and Tell</a> paper by Vinalys et. al. as part of the Minor Project under Dr. Bhupendra Singh and Dr. Tanmoy Hazra.',
     date: "November 2019",
     links: [
       {